Pr0j3c7t0dd-Ltd/panottiServer/panottiServer-vault/architecture/plugins.md

 ## Overview

 The plugin system in PanottiServer is designed for extensibility and modularity.
 It uses a combination of YAML configuration and Python implementation files to define and manage plugins.
+The system supports dynamic loading, event-driven communication, and robust error handling.

 ## Plugin Structure